jorgecombalia/docs/c++/gettingstarted.rst

 .. container:: infonote

-      You can also directly and explicitly specify them in the **bii/requirements.bii** file.
+      You can also directly write them in the **bii/requirements.bii** file.
       This example depends on your published block **myuser/math**, and it only has one version (number 0).
       Create a folder named **bii** inside your ``~/mycalc/blocks/myuser/calc/`` and a **requirements.bii** file into it.